wwwehr/nearai/docs/benchmarking.md

 ### Adding a solver

-To implement a solver, you will need to implement the [SolverStrategy](api.md#nearai.solvers.SolverStrategy) interface under the [`nearai.solver`](api.md#nearai.solver) package.
+To implement a solver, you will need to implement the [SolverStrategy](api.md#nearai.solvers.SolverStrategy) interface under the [`nearai.solver`](api.md#nearai.solver) module.
 The most important method the solver should implement is the [`solve`](api.md#nearai.solvers.SolverStrategy.solve) method.
 This method should take a datum, run your implementation specific agentic strategy / strategies, and return a result.

 ## Implementing the "3 digit addition" benchmark